 Independent study credits may, at the discretion of the faculty advisor, be applied to a studio project representing the level of accomplishment at the culmination of studies.

 Although the Craft Certificate is a non-degree program, students must still be admitted to Tennessee Tech University.
-There is no federal/state financial aid available for the Certificate Program due to its non-degree status.
+Federal/state financial aid is not available for the Certificate Program due to its non-degree status.